pereiradaniel/CPP_CRASH_COURSE/P1C4/notes_part4.md

 6. Object's destructor is called.
 7. Object's storage duration ends, storage is deallocated.

+#### Memory Management

+Objects are created at runtime.
+C++ has not automatic memory manager or garabage collection.
+We must craft the oject' lifetimes.

 #### *Automatic Storage Duration*

 - Automatic object: Allocated at the beginning of enclosing code block, deallocated at the end (scope).